Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 Terry.

-Jay_Vaughan almost 15 years ago
+Jay_Vaughan over 15 years ago

 Jay_Vaughan